jabirali/tmux-tilish/README.md

 Below, a "workspace" is what `tmux` would call a "window" and `vim` would call a "tab", while a "pane" is what `i3wm` would call a "window" and `vim` would call a "split".

+NOTE: a bunch of the following keys can be overridden through the options (see below).

 | Keybinding | Description |
 | ---------- | ----------- |
 | <kbd>Alt</kbd> + <kbd>0</kbd>-<kbd>9</kbd> | Switch to workspace number 0-9 |